cosmos/cosmos-sdk/x/feegrant/spec/01_concepts.md

 ./simd tx gov submit-proposal --title="Test Proposal" --description="My awesome proposal" --type="Text" --from validator-key --fee-account=cosmos1xh44hxt7spr67hqaa7nyx5gnutrz5fraw6grxn --chain-id=testnet --fees="10stake"
 ```

+## Granted Fee Deductions
+Fees are deducted from grants in the `x/auth` ante handler.
+To learn more about how ante handlers work, read the [Auth Module AnteHandlers Guide](../../auth/spec/03_antehandlers.md).

 ## Gas
 In order to prevent DoS attacks, using a filtered `x/feegrant` incurs gas.
 The SDK must assure that the `grantee`'s transactions all conform to the filter set by the `granter`.
 The SDK does this by iterating over the allowed messages in the filter and charging 10 gas per filtered message.
 The SDK will then iterate over the messages being sent by the `grantee` to ensure the messages adhere to the filter, also charging 10 gas per message.
 The SDK will stop iterating and fail the transaction if it finds a message that does not conform to the filter.